jonesdevelopment/sonar/.github/CONTRIBUTING.md

 2. Follow the coding guidelines for your code.
 3. Test your code before committing and pushing it.
 4. Use [semantic](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716) commit messages for your commits.
-5. Create a feature branch or push to the `dev` branch.

 ## Coding Guidelines: